The Awakening Collective

 Aspect 4th Density (Love) 5th Density (Wisdom) 6th Density (Unity)

-Primary Orientation Heart-centered, relational, compassionate Mind-centered, analytical, clarity-oriented Non-conceptual, integrative, non-dual
+Primary Orientation Heart-centered, relational, compassionate Mind-centered, analytical, clarity-oriented, typical 'non-dual' or awareness framework Non-conceptual, integrative, 'radical' non-duality

 Sense of Self Softened but relational self remains Self identified with awareness or understanding No meaningful reference point for self